killerapp/dreamgen/README.md

--g, --guidance FLOAT Guidance scale (1.0-30.0) --true-cfg FLOAT    True CFG scale (1.0-10.0) --cpu-only          Force CPU mode (slower but hey, it works! 🐌)
+-g, --guidance FLOAT Guidance scale (1.0-30.0) --true-cfg FLOAT    True CFG scale (1.0-10.0) --cpu-only          Force CPU mode (slower but hey, it works! 🐌) --mps-use-fp16      Use float16 precision on Apple Silicon (may improve performance for some models)
 ```

 ### Generate Multiple Images